Skip to main content

 Lower SHBG levels result in a higher proportion of free, bioavailable testosterone, but also a faster clearance rate, often leading to lower total testosterone levels.
 The relationship is complex, but chronic hyperinsulinemia is consistently associated with disruptions in normal testosterone homeostasis.

 Inflammation and Oxidative Stress The chronic low-grade inflammatory state associated with metabolic syndrome leads to an overproduction of Reactive Oxygen Species (ROS).
-Spermatozoa are uniquely vulnerable to due to the high content of polyunsaturated fatty acids in their cell membranes and a limited capacity for DNA repair.
+Spermatozoa are uniquely vulnerable to oxidative stress due to the high content of polyunsaturated fatty acids in their cell membranes and a limited capacity for DNA repair.

 ROS can damage sperm membranes, impair motility, and, most critically, cause fragmentation of sperm DNA.
 Elevated sperm DNA fragmentation is a recognized cause of male infertility and has been linked to poor outcomes in both natural and assisted reproduction.
 Therefore, the systemic inflammation driven by metabolic disease directly translates to a compromised testicular microenvironment.